OSRS Cooking guide - Most efficient ways of leveling in OldSchool!

 OSRS Cooking Guide - About cooking skill

 Cooking is one of the easiest skills to train in Oldschool RuneScape.
 All you need to start leveling is a fire or a cooking range and food that you want to make.
 In this OSRS Cooking Guide, you will learn everything that is important.
 As the cooking skill in OSRS is deeply connected to Fishing, most of the times Fishes are the best kind of food that you can make both for experience and profit.
 Cooking is also a great skill to train on your mobile.
-In this guide, we will cover all of the cooking methods that are done for money making and those training methods that are done straight for reaching 99 Cooking as quick as possible.
-You will learn many tips and tricks of gaining cooking experience and choose those which suits you best.
+In this guide, we will cover all of the cooking methods that are done for money making and those training methods that are done straight for reaching 99 Cooking as quickly as possible.
+You will learn many tips and tricks of gaining cooking experience and choose those which suit you best.

 What you need

 Although to start cooking only raw food and fire is required there is one more item which is extremely important in the long run.
-Cooking Gloves can be acquired during the Family Crest quest and they have a very useful effect - we burn less fish while cooking them.
+Cooking Gloves can be acquired during the Family Crest quest and they have a very useful effect - we burn fewer fish while cooking them.
 This is a must-have item since it will boost experience rates by a big margin while cooking.
-Quest does not have high requirements (40 Mining, 40 Smithing, 59 Magic, 40 Crafting and combat level to defeat lvl 170 Demon from safe spot).
+Quest does not have high requirements (40 Mining, 40 Smithing, 59 Magic, 40 Crafting, and combat level to defeat lvl 170 Demon from safe spot).